Nicaragua Drug Addiction

 Youth in Particular Suffer from Increased Drug Abuse and Addiction

 Drug trafficking is heavier on the north coast of Nicaragua, the Caribbean side.
 On this side of the country, drug consumption is also heavier.
-One foundation that works on behalf of drug addicts estimated that there are 300,000 drug users in this country of less than six million people.
+One foundation that works on behalf of drug addicts estimated that there are 300,000 drug users in this country of fewer than six million people.
 This is a 300 percent increase in the last five years.
-Half of these drug users are found in the country's high schools and universities.
+Half of these drug users are found in the country’s high schools and universities.

 The government of Nicaragua has recently supported the expansion of drug education efforts for its youth.
 In 2009, these efforts reached nearly 21,000 students.